 It is normal for the area of your body being imaged to feel slightly warm.
 It is important that you remain perfectly still while the images are being recorded, which is typically only a few seconds to a few minutes at a time.
 You will know when images are being recorded because you will hear tapping or thumping sounds when the coils that generate the radiofrequency pulses are activated.
 You will be able to relax between imaging sequences, but will be asked to maintain your position as much as possible.

 You will usually be alone in the exam room during the MRI procedure.
 However, the technologist will be able to see, hear and speak with you at all times using a two-way intercom.
+In some cases, if a caregiver meets all the MRI safety requirements to sit in the MRI room for comfort reasons, CIS will allow patients this level of comfort.

 You will be offered earplugs or a headset to reduce the noise of the MRI, which produces loud thumping and humming noises during imaging.
 MRI scanners are air-conditioned and well-lit.
 Some of our scanners have music you can listen to during the test.

 If you have an exam that requires an injection of intravenous contrast material, it is normal to feel coolness and a flushing sensation for a minute or two following the injection.
 The intravenous needle may cause you some discomfort when it is inserted and once it is removed, you may experience some bruising.
 There is also a very small chance of irritation of your skin at the site of the IV tube insertion.
+It is always important to let the MRI technologist know if you have a history of any issues with needle insertions.

 The length of time for an MRI exam will vary.
 Typically, most MRI scans will last 30 to 60 minutes.